-The gain registers are 24-bit registers that hold the gain calibration coefficient for the ADC.
+The gain register is a 24-bit register that holds the gain calibration coefficient for the ADC.
 The gain registers are read/write registers.
 These registers are configured at power-on with factory calibrated coefficients.
 Therefore, every device has different default coefficients.
-The default value is automatically overwritten if the user initiates a system full-scale calibration or writes to a gain register.
+The default value is automatically overwritten if a system full-scale calibration is initiated by the user or if the gain register is written to by the user.
 For more information on calibration, see the Operating Modes section.